Antam5/Antam5.github.io/publications.md

 *** Here is a list of publications ***

-Bohr Sommerfeld Expansions for a Class of Nonselfadjoint Operators 2025 *In preparation, with San Vũ Ngọc*
+Bohr Sommerfeld Expansions for a Class of Nonselfadjoint Operators 2025 *In preparation, with San Vũ Ngọc*.

 [Analytic Microlocal Bohr Sommerfeld Expansions 2024](https://github.com/Antam5/files/blob/main/Bohr%20Sommerfeld%20Analytic.pdf)
-*Submitted to Journal of Spectral Theory*
+*Submitted to Journal of Spectral Theory*.

-[An example of Accurate Microlocal Tunneling 2025](https://github.com/Antam5/files/blob/main/Example%20of%20Microlocal%20Tunneling.pdf) with Nicolas Raymond, *To appear in Mathematical Research Letters*
+[An example of Accurate Microlocal Tunneling 2025](https://github.com/Antam5/files/blob/main/Example%20of%20Microlocal%20Tunneling.pdf) with Nicolas Raymond, *To appear in Mathematical Research Letters*.